farinatacavolo nero - thanks to fugzu

 • 3-4 leaves of fresh sage

-There is a simpler version that only uses Tuscan kale and plenty of garlic to flavour the water the maize flour is cooked in.
-It is garnished with grated parmigiano cheese and extra-virgin olive oil.
-There is also a modern version, far from tradition but which is enjoyed by those who like strong, tasty dishes.
-The sliced farinata is placed on a greased casserole and layered alternating with grated sheep cheese and olive oil aromatized with sage and rosemary.
-10 minutes in the oven at 200° blends all the ingredients in, enhancing the result.
+There is also a modern version that purists spurn as being too far from tradition but which is enjoyed by those who like strong, tasty dishes.
+The sliced farinata is laid in a greased casserole and layered alternating with grated sheep cheese and olive oil aromatized with sage and rosemary.
+10 minutes in the oven at 200° blends all the ingredients, enhancing the end result.